-Ultimate Nurse Licensure Compact States Guide
+Ultimate Nurse Licensure Compact (NLC) States Guide

 Working as a travel nurse can be an exciting and lucrative opportunity, but licensing issues can limit your options.
 Fortunately, more states are entering the Nurse Licensure Compact (NLC)

 , which means that if you have earned licensure to practice in one state included in the compact, you can practice in any state that is also a member.
 Your multi-state license, along with your work history and other relevant data, is stored in a shared database

 so that potential employers can quickly review your background and verify your eligibility to practice.